anthonroythomas/ki-test/README.md

 ## Run the Test

-Open the Cypress, or run from the terminal
+Open Cypress, or run from the terminal

 terminal:
 npx cypress open